The Ultimate Cooling Sheets Comparison for Perimenopause Night Sweats

 For example:

-Warranties matter—Layla offers 10-year coverage on fiber integrity, while most budget brands cover 1-2 years.
+Warranties matter—Layla check price on Amazon offers 10-year coverage on fiber integrity, while most budget brands cover 1-2 years.
 Consider that a $129 set with a decade warranty may outlast two $89 replacements.

 Hidden costs to factor: